Gas and star formation in satellites of Milky Way analogs: Results

 In the cases of NSA-19694 and LS-359104-131 (Figure~\ref{fig:rps_examples}, left panels) we see clear \hi \ tails with no apparent accompanying stellar component.
 For LS-359104-131, the tail extends only to the SW, with no convincing signs of extensions in any other direction (given the sensitivity and resolution of the data).
 For NSA-19694 there is a main tail that extends to the NE as well as a small nub on the NW side of the galaxy.
 Although we do not know the 3-dimensional velocity of the galaxy, and therefore cannot know the direction of any ram pressure exerted on it (we return to this point below), this configuration would make sense if ram pressure is forcing gas to the NW and the two tail components come from opposite sides of the galactic disk.
 The gas distribution of galaxies undergoing RPS can often form a bow shape as the outskirts of the disk (on either side) are stripped before the center (where the gravitational restoring force is stronger).
 This bow shape can be slightly asymmetric either because the original \hi \ distribution is asymmetric \citep[which is exceedingly common, e.g.][]{Espada+2011} and/or because the orientation of the galaxy results in one side of the disk taking the brunt of the ram pressure interaction.

+Returning to LS-359104-131, in Figure~\ref{fig:rps_example_wide} we show a wider field moment zero map made with the robust=2 \hi \ data cube (\S\ref{sec:VLA_obs}), which has better column density sensitivity for extended emission (but poorer angular resolution).
+To produce this map we also repeated the masking process with \texttt{SoFiA} using a lower threshold (3.5$\sigma$), accompanied by an even higher reliability criterion ($>$99\%), in an attempt to include low significance \hi \ emission surrounding brighter emission without adding spurious detections.

-Returning to LS-359104-131, we see in the wider field shown in Figure~\ref{fig:rps_example_wide} that there is an \hi \ cloud with no apparent optical counterpart approximately 13\arcmin \ ($\sim$140~kpc in projection) to the south, on the other side of the host (NGC~7541) and its largest satellite (NSA-637123).
+In Figure~\ref{fig:rps_example_wide} we see an \hi \ cloud with no apparent optical counterpart approximately 13\arcmin \ ($\sim$140~kpc in projection) to the south, on the other side of the host (NGC~7541) and its largest satellite (NSA-637123).
 Although it first appears that this \hi \ is likely from an ongoing interaction between NGC~7541 and NSA-637123, inspection of their \hi \ morphologies and kinematics indicates that neither of these galaxies are significantly disturbed, and have likely not yet begun strongly interacting, despite their small angular and velocity separations.
 Thus, it is unlikely that the orphaned gas cloud originated from either of these galaxies and we instead speculate that it is an extension of the RPS tail of LS-359104-131.
-Indeed, we note that its velocity is only $\sim$60~\kms \ offset from LS-359104-131 and in the \hi \ cube there are low significance indications that LS-359104-131 and the southern \hi \ cloud may connect via a spatially and kinematically continuous stream of gas.
-Deeper \hi \ imaging might reveal this continuous structure or perhaps the stripped gas does not have a high enough density to self-shield and there may be gaps, especially near NGC~7541, where a portion could already have been photoionized.
+Indeed, we note that its velocity is only $\sim$60~\kms \ offset from LS-359104-131 and there appears to be low significance indications that LS-359104-131 and the southern \hi \ cloud may connect via a spatially (and kinematically) continuous stream of gas.
+While a detailed investigation into the nature of this potential connection is beyond the scope of this work, we share the results of our preliminary investigation via an interactive \texttt{Jupyter} notebook hosted on \texttt{Binder}\footnote{\url{https://mybinder.org/v2/gh/ananthankarunakaran/NGC7541_3D/HEAD}}.
+We leverage the 3D rendering capability of \texttt{IPyvolume} and a masked sub-cube of the NGC7541 field to highlight the low S/N connection between LS-359104-131 and the southern cloud.
+Deeper \hi \ imaging might reveal a continuous structure at higher S/N or perhaps the stripped gas does not have a high enough density to self-shield and there may be gaps, especially near NGC~7541, where a portion could already have been photoionized.
 We note that with a full end-to-end length of $\sim$15\arcmin \ ($\sim$170~kpc, in projection) and an assumed maximum velocity of 275~\kms, if this is one continuous structure then the southern portion must be at least $\sim$600~Myr old.